 - Substance abuse treatment

 DCP&P also manages New Jersey’s Child Abuse Hotline:1-877 NJ ABUSE (1-877-652-2873).
 The Hotline is available to receive reports of child abuse and neglect 24-hours a day, 7-days a week.
 Reports requiring a field response are forwarded to the DCP&P Local Office who then send out a case worker to investigate.

 Help At Any Stage of the DCP&P Process

 We understand how the New Jersey courts work in DCP&P cases.
 We also understand how emotionally difficult this kind of situation can be.
-Weinberger Divorce & Family Law Group’s knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P (formerly DYFS) process.
+Weinberger Divorce & Family Law Group, LLC’s knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P (formerly DYFS) process.
 If you are facing a DCP&P investigation, please call us for an inital consultation: (888) 888-0919.